dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 }
 ```

-If the enum constant is being initialized by a named constructor and none
+If the enum value is being initialized by a named constructor and none of
-of the existing constructors should have been used, then define a
+the existing constructors should have been used, then define a constructor
-constructor with the name that was used:
+with the name that was used:

 ```dart
 enum E {